RobbieRotten/obsidian/content/Google Docs/Public International Law Notes.md

         - To those colonies and territories which as a consequence of the late war have ceased to be under the sovereignty of the States which formerly governed them and which are inhabited by peoples not yet able to stand by themselves under the strenuous conditions of the modern world, there should be applied the principle that the well-being and development of such peoples form a sacred trust of civilisation ... embodied in this Covenan
     - Self-Determination – After UN Charter
       - Self-determination:
-        - ‘friendly relations among nations based on respect for the principle of equal rights and self-determination of peoples’ (UN Charter, art 1(2), purposes)
+        - 'friendly relations among nations based on respect for the principle of equal rights and self-determination of peoples' (UN Charter, art 1(2), purposes)
-      - ‘The subjection of peoples to alien subjugation, domination and exploitation constitutes a denial of fundamental human rights (UNGA Declaration on the Granting of Independence to Colonial Territories and Peoples 1960) (GA Res 1514)
+      - 'The subjection of peoples to alien subjugation, domination and exploitation constitutes a denial of fundamental human rights (UNGA Declaration on the Granting of Independence to Colonial Territories and Peoples 1960) (GA Res 1514)
-      - ‘All people have the right to self-determination; by virtue of that right they freely determine their political status and freely pursue their economic, social and cultural development’ (Common Art 1 ICCPR 1966 & ICESCR 1966)
+      - 'All people have the right to self-determination; by virtue of that right they freely determine their political status and freely pursue their economic, social and cultural development' (Common Art 1 ICCPR 1966 & ICESCR 1966)
       - Western Sahara (ICJ Advisory Opinion, 1975)
     - Western Sahara (Ad Op)
       - Questions for the Court:
         - 1. Was Western Sahara at time of colonisation by Spain terra nullius?
           - No
         - 2. If no, what were the legal ties between Western Sahara territory & Morocco & Mauritania at the time?
-          - No ties of territorial sovereignty, therefore ‘no legal ties of such a nature’ that would affect the application of GA Res 1514(XV) re the decolonisation of Western Sahara’
+          - No ties of territorial sovereignty, therefore 'no legal ties of such a nature' that would affect the application of GA Res 1514(XV) re the decolonisation of Western Sahara'
         - Self Determination is customary IL (para 56)
     - Other Failures to Decolonize:
       - Chagos Ad.
 Op.
 (2019)
         - The Court considers that peoples of non self-governing territories are entitled to exercise right to SD in relation to their territory as a whole, the detachment of part of the territory, unless based on the freely expressed and genuine will of the people of the territory, is contrary to the right to SD (para 160).
-        - ‘The Court concludes that, as a result of the Chagos Archipelago’s unlawful detachment and its incorporation into a new colony, known as the BIOT, the process of decolonization of Mauritius was not lawfully completed when Mauritius acceded to independence in 1968.’ (para 174)
+        - 'The Court concludes that, as a result of the Chagos Archipelago's unlawful detachment and its incorporation into a new colony, known as the BIOT, the process of decolonization of Mauritius was not lawfully completed when Mauritius acceded to independence in 1968.' (para 174)
       - Paras 144 – 162 discussing the principle of
         - self-determination in IL, and its customary status.
         - *also a useful refresher on the emergence and elements of custom
       - Law of Self-Determination further reaffirmed in
         - Legal Consequences arising from the Policies and Practices of Israel in the Occupied Palestinian Territories, Including East Jerusalem
     - Self-Determination for whom?
-      - Shaw: ‘The best approach is to accept the development of self-determination as an additional criteria of statehood, denial of which would obviate statehood’
+      - Shaw: 'The best approach is to accept the development of self-determination as an additional criteria of statehood, denial of which would obviate statehood'
       - Yet, self-determination for whom?
-        - ‘everything turns upon the elusive concept of a “people” (H&S 8th ed p 109)
+        - 'everything turns upon the elusive concept of a "people" (H&S 8th ed p 109)
           - Ethnic and linguistic minorities?
           - Indigenous peoples?
             - – See UNDRIP esp art 3, 4, 5